watermelontools/watermelon-vscode/README.md

 ## Features

-Watermelon has 3 features that you can use:
+Watermelon has 2 features that you can use:

 - View Git Blame
 - View Pull Requests
-- Get docs

 Simply click the Watermelon icon on the sidebar.
-After that you can click any of the 3 different buttons Watermelon has.
+After that you can click any of the 2 different buttons Watermelon has.

 ### View Commit History